apache/trafficcontrol/docs/source/api/v2/cdns_name_configs_monitoring.rst

 :trafficServers: An array of objects that represent the :term:`cache servers` being monitored within this CDN

 	:cacheGroup:       The :term:`Cache Group` to which this :term:`cache server` belongs
-	:deliveryServices: An array of objects which contain the XML IDs of the delivery services to which this cache server is assigned
+	:deliveryServices: An array of objects which contain the XML IDs of the delivery services to which this cache server is assigned (this field is omitted entirely if no delivery services are assigned to this cache server)

 		:xmlId: A string which is the XML ID of the delivery service